Zashk0/Automation/README.md

 This project is licensed under the MIT License - see the LICENSE file for more details.

 ## Contact
-For queries or suggestions, reach out to us at [your-email@example.com].
+For queries or suggestions, reach out to us at [alexanderharalampiev9@gmail.com].
 ```

----

-Replace placeholders like `<repository URL>` and `[your-email@example.com]` with the actual URL of your repository and your contact email.
-This template provides a comprehensive guide for users to understand, install, and use your calendar automation tool.